EinsteinToolkit/www.cactuscode.org/projects/cafunwave/params.md

 DESC

-\"parameter of directional spectrum for Wei and Kirby (1999) irregular wavemaker\"
+"parameter of directional spectrum for Wei and Kirby (1999) irregular wavemaker"

 LOWER BOUND